 But first, we want to introduce you to the well-known, and still highly regarded Geo Method.

 After all, this article is on the best homemade RV holding tank treatment and the Geo Method is homemade and very DIY-friendly.
-It will still give you good results (though, like I said, the consensus is that Happy Campers will give you the best results).
+It will still give you good results (though, as I said, the consensus is that Happy Campers will give you the best results).

 The Geo Method